loulou867/To-Do-List/README.md

 Open a Terminal
 Windows :
-Type "pip install tkinter"
+- pip install tkinter
 Linux :
-sudo python3 -m pip install tkinter
+- sudo python3 -m pip install tkinter

 How to use it :
-Launch the script by the Terminal or double click on " todolist.pyw "
+Launch the script by the Terminal
+Type : cd /directory/to/the/script/
+Windows :
+- python ToDoList.py
+Linux
+- python3 ToDoList.py